qualabs/video-headline/CONTRIBUTING.md

 ### How to use the linters

 If you want to contribute to the project, it is important to use the linters to ensure that the code is consistent and follows the best practices.
 The linter used in the project is ESLint for JavaScript.
 In addition, we use Prettier to format the JavaScript code.
+We are planning to add a linter and a formatter for Python code in the future.

 #### Setting Up ESLint for Linting React in Visual Studio Code